Oral cancer: South America

 Rates are increasing across both males and females.
 As of 2017, almost 50000 new cases of oropharyngeal cancers will be diagnosed, with incidence rates being more than twice as high in men than women.

 Asia

 Oral cancer is one of the most-common types of cancer in Asia due to its association with smoking (tobacco, bidi), betel quid and alcohol consumption.
 Regionally incidence varies with highest rates in South Asia, particularly India, Bangladesh, Sri Lanka, Pakistan, and Afghanistan.
 In South East Asia and Arab countries, although the prevalence is not as high, estimated incidences of oral cancer ranged from 1.6 to 8.6/ 100,000 and 1.8 to 2.13/ 100,000 respectively.
 According to GLOBOCAN 2012, the estimated age-standardised rates of cancer incidence and mortality was higher in males than females.
 However, in some areas, specifically South East Asia, similar rates were recorded for both genders.
-The average age of those diagnosed with oral squamous cell carcinoma is approximately 51–55.
 In 2012, there were 97,400 deaths recorded due to oral cancer.